davidm19/oe-group-maker/README.md

   2 matches = 33
   3 matches = 9

+  (This means that 0 people were matched with none of their preferences.
+18 people matched with at one of their preferences 33 people matched with 2 of their preferences and 9 people matched with 3 of their preferences)

   The average group size is 17
   There are 0 empty groups
 </details>